nabil24024004/PeerHire/README.md

 ## 🌟 Overview

-PeerHire is a React-based web application built for AAUB (Asian University of Bangladesh) students.
+PeerHire is a React-based web application built for AAUB (Aviation and Aerospace University Bangladesh) students.
 It enables:
 - **Hirers**: Students who need handwritten assignments, lab reports, or other academic materials
 - **Freelancers**: Students with good handwriting skills who can complete these tasks for payment